grishkam/QuickFigures/UserGuide/User Guide.md

 copy the file into the plugins folder of ImageJ

 #### Step 3: Download optional dependencies for extra features
-If you are using orginary ImageJ1 and not FIJI, additional files must be downloaded to use some features of QuickFigures.
+If you are using ordinary ImageJ1 and not FIJI, additional files must be downloaded to use some features of QuickFigures.
 -	If you will be opening microscopy file formats, download **loci_tools.jar** file and copy it into the plugins folder https://downloads.openmicroscopy.org/bio-formats/4.4.12/
 -	After installation of loci tools, one should be able to import microscopy files into ImageJ using Bio-formats (File->Import->Bio-Formats).
 One should set the Bio-Formats import Options to import the files as a 'Hyperstack' (in the stack viewing section), the import Color Mode should be set to 'Composite' preferably with the 'Autoscale' Checkbox set.
 All other part of the Bio-Formats import options can be left unchecked.
 Once those options are set, one should try a windowless Bio-formats import (also in the import menu).